 “Since my diagnosis and journey to conceive began, I have found out so many other women I know have it and have also had problems conceiving.
 I think a lot of us had the symptoms when we were teenagers but went on the pill which masked the condition for years.”

 There is no treatment for PCOS in itself but the symptoms can be treated.
 If you have a BMI of over 30, you will be advised to lose weight with healthy eating and exercise.
-This alone may restore ovulation.
+This alone may get your body ovulating.
 Even if it does not do this, it will allow your medication to work better, and will cut down on risks during pregnancy.

-There are a number of different medicines that may be offered to help with conceiving with PCOS
+There are a number of different medicines that help with conceiving with PCOS

 - clomifene citrate (the best known brand in the UK is Clomid) – this stimulates your ovaries to release eggs